timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-09-09
+# Today is 2019-09-10

 ## Objectives for the day:

-- Update the key performance indicators.
 - Snap some screenshots of Turbo Boom!
-  - Potentially create a screen grabber tool in Turtle Brains.
-- Polish the pitch deck
+- Polish and with luck finish the pitch deck

-## If still having time
 - Start filling out the presskit info.

 # Purpose